Heisenberg-picture quantum field theory: From factorization algebra to Heisenberg-picture field theory

 \section{From factorization algebra to Heisenberg-picture field theory}

 I would like now to explain an example which is based on unpublished work of Dwyer, Stolz, and Teichner.
-I will outline my interpretation of some parts of their construction, but details will need to wait for future work.
+I will outline my interpretation of, and elaboration upon, some parts of their construction, but details will need to wait for future work.